ikozyr-intellective/devops.intellectivelab.com/enterprise-search/installing-uie.md

 - Edit `crawler_CE52_SOLR8_MSSQL_Demo.xml` file under `/uie-crawl/samples/config/ce52/solr8` folder (assuming that CE 5.2 is using MSSQL server as the database)

-- Update the following properties to match the specific environment and save the file
+- Update the following properties to match the specific environment and save the file:
 	- IndexManager > url = `http://<servername>:<port>/solr/SODemo`
 	- AgentLockPersistence > local folder path
 	- Database and FileNet settings to be updated as per the prerequisites mentioned above: